Boundedness and decay for the Teukolsky system of spin $\pm2$ on Reissner-Nordstr\"om spacetime: the case $|Q| \ll M$: Introduction

 \subsection{The main result and first comments on the proof}

 A rough version of our main result is the following.

-\begin{namedtheorem}[Main](Rough version) Let $|Q|\ll M$.
-Solutions $(\a, \ff)$ and $(\aa, \underline{\ff})$ to the generalized Teukolsky system of spin $\pm 2$ on Reissner-Nordstr{\"o}m exterior spacetimes $(\MM, g_{M,Q})$ arising from regular localized initial data on a Cauchy hypersurface $\Sigma_0$ remain uniformly bounded and satisfy an $r^p$-weighted energy hierarchy and polynomial decay. \end{namedtheorem}
+\begin{theorem}(Rough version) Smooth solutions to the generalized Teukolsky system of spin $\pm2$ on Reissner-Nordstr{\"o}m exterior spacetimes $(\MM, \g_{M,Q})$ with $|Q|\ll M$ arising from smooth initial data which is prescribed on a Cauchy hypersurface $\Sigma_0$ and finite when measured in a higher order and weighted Sobolev norm satisfy energy boundedness, integrated local energy decay and a hierarchy of $r$-weighted energy estimates. \end{theorem}